Palisar/Idempwanna/README.md

 # Idempwanna

-Idempwanna is a simple idempotency abstraction for ASP.NET projects that can be used with different types of caching offerings in .NET Core.
+Idempwanna is an abstract idempotency feature for ASP.NET projects that can be used with different types of caching offerings in the .NET Core framework.

 ## What is Idempotency?